St Paul Alimony & Spousal Maintenance Attorney

 If you are not sure whether your situation would justify temporary or permanent maintenance, please know that Minnesota law directs the courts to err on the side of permanent maintenance when it’s not clear which is more appropriate.

-Minnesota courts recognize that what’s appropriate for spousal maintenance now might not be appropriate if your circumstances change significantly.
-Changes in income and even changes in your cost of living can be grounds for modifying a spousal maintenance order.
+Minnesota courts recognize that what’s appropriate for alimony now might not be appropriate if your circumstances change significantly.
+Changes in income and even changes in your cost of living can be grounds for modifying an alimony order.

 There are ways to waive your rights to maintenance, however, or limit both parties’ ability to make modifications at a later date.
 These waivers are known as Karon waivers.
 Of course, our St. Paul family law practice recommends consulting with an attorney before signing anything waiving or limiting your rights.